Polish PM rejects U.S. criticism of media and property restitution bills | Law-Order

 PROPERTY RESTITUTION Morawiecki later on Thursday also defended parliament's decision not to exempt NATO member countries from the ban.

 "A military alliance is one thing, a common legislation and a common economic area is another," he said.
-The United States is a founding members of the North Atlantic Alliance.
+The United States is a founding member of the North Atlantic alliance.

 Blinken had also called on Poland not to proceed with legislation that is expected to make it harder for Jews to recover property seized by Nazi German occupiers during the Holocaust and kept by postwar Communist rulers.
 Morawiecki said the law would implement a 2015 ruling by Poland's Constitutional Tribunal that a deadline must be set after which faulty administrative decisions can no longer be challenged.